 ..the fence saga continued... the inevitable happened: they dug under !

 We poured cement on that big hole.
-You should see their face when they try to dig now... haha
+You should see their faces when they try to dig now... haha

 After a successful escape digging under the gate, those garden cement tiles did the job.